meltano/handbook/src/_engineering/merge-process.md

 As we grow and the complexity of the various code base increases, we will appoint additional code owners to specific subject areas as needed.

-### Terraform and IAC Resources
+### Pulumi and IAC Resources

-Terraform and IAC are an increasingly important codebase for our team's success.
-For any terraform and IAC resources which don't already have a `CODEOWNERS` ruleset, the following approval model should apply:
+For any Pulumi and IAC resources which don't already have a `CODEOWNERS` ruleset, the following approval model should apply:

-- Primary Approver: @edgarrmondragon
+- Primary Approver: @magreenbaum
-- Secondary Approvers: @aaronsteers, @kgpayne (both required as 'additional' approvers \*\*)
+- Secondary Approvers: @WillDaSilva

-Note:

-- More eyes are needed _temporarily_ on infra-related resources, but we'll scale this down to the standard primary/secondary approval model once a set of best practices and standard coding guidelines have been established.
-(Tracked in [handbook#68](https://gitlab.com/meltano/handbook/-/issues/68))

 ### EM and PM Approval